Alma Mater: C.W. Post, 1994

 Office Phone: 813-257-3188

-Gerry Lucey is in his sixth season as the head women's soccer coach at Tampa.
+Gerry Lucey completed his eighth season as the head women's soccer coach at Tampa.
 He was previously the head coach at West Chester for one season and also coached at his alma mater, C.W.
 Post.
-In eight seasons as a head coach, his overall career record is 110-37-11.
+In 11 seasons as a head coach, his overall career record is 153-49-21.

 Lucey guided his team to the 2008 NCAA South Regional in his second year at the helm after leading the program to its first NCAA II national championship with an overtime victory over Franklin-Pierce in 2007, which was his first season.